noi-techpark/opendatahub-website/src/content/use-cases/bikebox.md

 paragraphs:
   - description: "**The challenge:**
     <br>
-    Südtirolmobil (STA) commissioned Open Data Hub (NOI) to integrate real-time Bikebox data into the Open Data Hub and make it accessible via the API.
-This integration aims to fully integrate the Bikebox service into the Südtirol Pass system, which corresponds to a Mobility as a Service (MaaS) perspective.
+    Südtirolmobil (STA) commissioned Open Data Hub (NOI) to integrate real-time bike parking data into the platform and make it accessible via API.
+The aim was to ensure that cyclists could access live availability data on Bikebox spaces and integrate this information into the Südtirol Pass ecosystem — essential for a comprehensive urban mobility data platform.
     <br><br>
     **The solution:**
     <br>
-    To overcome this challenge, STA worked with Open Data Hub to seamlessly integrate the data from bike boxes into the Open Data Hub infrastructure.
-The API makes this data easily available, which facilitates integration into the Südtirol Pass system and improves user-friendliness for cyclists."
+    To meet this challenge, Open Data Hub has seamlessly connected its real-time data API with Bikebox infrastructure data.
+This enables live updates on parking space availability, helping cyclists to plan ahead more easily.
+This integration enhances digital mobility services for cyclists, promoting sustainable and bike-friendly travel."
     img_back: "/img/use-cases/bikebox/OpenDataHub-BikeBox-Tania-Marcadella-2024-8354.jpg"
     img_back_alt: "Image of a cyclist storing their bicycle in a BikeBox, showcasing the convenience of secure storage options."
     img_back_title: "Cyclist Utilizing BikeBox Storage Facility"